PufferTeam-Archive/PufferTweaks/README.md

 # PufferTweaks

-Puffer Tweaks is a mod that add random things like Bathroom sink
+PufferTweaks is a mod that add random things like Bathroom sink